bustoutsolutions/siesta/guide/observers/index.md

 }
 ```

 Note the pleasantly reactive flavor this code takes on — without the overhead of adopting full-on Reactive programming with captial R.

+(Aside: It would be the most natural thing in the world to wire a Siesta resource up as an RxSwift Sequence.
+Someone should do that.)

 ## Resource Events